Fair Trade

 Purse makers working from from with enough work earn from $10 a day and up, while at the same time caring and cooking for their families.

-During our busy season the wages can range from $170- as high as $450 month for full time makers depending on the skill of each maker.
+During our busy season the wages can range from $170- as high as $450 month depending on their speed and how many hours they work.

 LOCAL WAGE HISTORY- The garment industry was started in the mid-1990's and paid at that time about $25 per month for 12 hours a day - 6-7 day a week.
 Between 2000 and 2010 the wage hovered around $50-$60/month for about a 48 hour work week.
-The rates began to rise in earnest after that time and are currently about $120/month considering good attendance bonuses.
+The rates began to rise in earnest after that time and set government wage for garment workers is base $185 per month.
+These rates are subject to yearly increases that are approved by local garment manufacturers.

 BOC WAGE HISTORY - PURSE MAKERS

-In 1997 when we started, the garment wage was $25/mo working 12 hours a day with sporadic days off.
-BOC started by paying the equivalent of $60 per month - always above the local garment factores.
+BOC started by paying the equivalent of $60 per month - always above the local garment factories.
 Why don't we pay much more?
-The best way is to pay well by local stabdards but not so much that you create an opportunity for others to undercut your business.
-Also- BOC knows they are paying enough when it is found that the makers are sub-contracting the work that BOC provides to create a bigger return - but this can only be done by paying their workers less than BOC.
-When this happens BOC can no longer ensure safe and fair working conditions and when we find out we stop it.
-We have stayed ahead from 20-40% above until lately as the local factories began to increase wages to avoid social protest.
+The best way is to pay well by local standards but not so much that you create an opportunity for others to undercut your business.
+BOC knows they are paying above market price when some makers will find others to help make our product - but this can only be done by paying their workers less than BOC.
+When this happens BOC can no longer ensure safe and fair working conditions and when we find out we stop it. t.
 Currently a good maker can bring in approximately 10-15% more than the workers at the factory while also being able to stay at home and care for their familieis.

 Basket Makers-